You won’t believe what I am about to tell you.

 You just don’t have that many years with your kids before they are scattering all different directions.

-If you can hold the fact that the “the days are long, but the years are short”, and really start to live intentionally from that place, it would be amazing!
+If you can hold on to the fact that the “the days are long, but the years are short”, and really start to live intentionally from that place, it would be amazing!

 I sure wish I could have had that level of mentoring when I was in the trenches myself.